A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Benchmark

 \section{Benchmark}

-In this study, we introduce a comprehensive benchmark that assesses the robustness of image classification and object detection tasks in optical RSIs, as shown in Fig. \ref{fig:benchmark_overview}. we investigate the robustness of DNNs-based models against natural and adversarial perturbations, which are fundamental elements of model robustness.
-To explore the comprehensive range of robustness, we examine a diverse set of natural noises and adversarial noises.
+In this study, we introduce a comprehensive benchmark that assesses the robustness of image classification and object detection tasks in optical RSIs, as shown in Fig. \ref{fig:benchmark_overview}.
+Specifically, we systematically investigate the robustness of typical DNNs-based image classifiers and object detectors against diverse natural and adversarial perturbations, which are fundamental elements of model robustness.
 Below, we give a detailed introduction to the benchmark on natural robustness and adversarial robustness in Sec. \ref{Subsection3.1} and Sec. \ref{Subsection3.2}, respectively.